How are we making a difference?

 These projects continue to positively impact the lives of survivors of rape and gender-based violence, young boys at risk of joining gangs and without positive male role models, as well as elderly, disabled, and sickly people from vulnerable, under-served communities.

-Over the past three years, 1004 young girls who are survivors of rape and gender-based violence have received mental health support, human rights training and self-defense classes through The Mbokodo Project.
+Since 2013, over 3000 young girls who are survivors of rape and gender-based violence have received mental health support, human rights training and

-Through The Umoya Project, 1052 elderly, sick, disabled and abandoned people have received support and direct services from the JDA team and volunteers.
+Through the Umoya Project, over 1500 elderly, sick, disabled and abandoned people have received support and direct services from the JDA team and volunteers.

-JDA’s Youth Ambassadors Project is currently running in 20+schools and has 400+ Youth Ambassadors, young people who we have mentored to become incredible defenders of human rights across South Central Africa.
+JDA’s Youth Ambassadors Project is currently running in 20+ schools and has 400+ Youth Ambassadors, young people who we have mentored to become incredible defenders of human rights across Africa.

 Our YA’s alongside 220+ Advocacy Teachers further empower and equip their schools and communities with human rights education through guided campaigns, standing up for the rights of other children.